EU lawmakers approve post-Brexit trade treaty | Law-Order

-Lawmakers at the European Parliament endorsed the free trade agreement by 660 votes in favor, 5 against, and 32 abstentions.
-The vote took place Tuesday but results were not announced until Wednesday morning.
-The U.K. had joined the the bloc in 1973.
+Lawmakers at the European Parliament voted 660-5 with 32 abstentions to endorse the free trade agreement.
+Voting took place Tuesday but results were not announced until Wednesday morning.
+EU legislators said in a resolution accompanying their consent that the UK's withdrawal from the EU was a “historic mistake, as no third country can enjoy the same benefits as an EU member.”
+The United Kingdom joined the bloc in 1973, and its citizens decided in a June 2016 referendum to pull out of the bloc.
+In a debate ahead of Tuesday's ratification vote, many EU lawmakers rued Britain's departure but insisted that approving the text was the best option to avoid economic disruptions and ensure the integrity of the EU's single market.
+While the long-term effects of Brexit on trade remain to be seen, BusinessEurope, a lobby group representing enterprises in the EU said the ratification brings “clarity and legal certainty.''
+“The U.K. is the third biggest trading partner of the EU, which makes this deal one of the most important trade agreements the EU has ever finalized,'' said BusinessEurope president Pierre Gattaz.

-In a debate ahead of the vote, many legislators rued Britain's departure but insisted ratifying the text was the best option to avoid economic disruptions and ensure the EU's single market integrity.
+“The positive vote of the European Parliament removes a major element of uncertainty, while companies on both sides are still adjusting to the new reality of trading while struggling with COVID-19 challenges.”
+British exports to the EU plummeted by 5.7 billion pounds ($8 billion) in January compared to the previous month and recovered by 3.7 billion pounds ($5.2billion) in February.
+Imports also saw a sharp decline in January and a weaker rebound in February.
+The British government has downplayed the impact of Brexit, saying coronavirus restrictions played a role in the economic slump.

 Amid ongoing tensions between London and Brussels over Northern Ireland trade rules, the EU Parliament also said that the agreement will provide extra legal tools to “prevent and protect against unilateral divergence from the obligations to which both parties signed up.”
 Earlier this year, the European Union accused Britain of breaching international law after the U.K. government unilaterally extended until October a grace period for not conducting checks on goods moving between Northern Ireland and the rest of the U.K. The move led the EU to start legal action against its former member nation.
-Northern Ireland is part of the U.K. but remained part of the EU's single market for goods after Brexit to avoid customs checks at the territory's border with EU member Ireland.
-An open Irish border helped underpin the peace process that ended decades of sectarian violence in Northern Ireland.
-But tensions and violence have escalated in recent weeks, with unionists saying the arrangement the British government and the EU worked out has amounted to the creation of a border between the territory and the rest of the U.K.
+Those checks were agreed to as part of the EU-U.K. divorce deal in order to avoid creating a hard border between Northern Ireland and EU member Ireland because an open Irish border helped underpin the peace process that ended decades of sectarian violence in Northern Ireland.
+But tensions and violence have escalated in recent weeks in the territory, with British unionists saying the arrangement the British government and the EU worked out has amounted to the creation of a border between Northern Ireland and the rest of the U.K. Unionist politicians are demanding the government rip up the Northern Ireland arrangements in the Brexit agreement.

 The sensitivity of Northern Ireland's status also was seen in September when the U.K. Parliament considered legislation that would have given Prime Minister Boris Johnson's government the power to override part of the Brexit withdrawal agreement relating to Northern Ireland.